that404nerd/md2html-with-css/README.md

 ```

 Here the `./posts/` directory is where the HTML files will be placed and `./md/*.md` is where all the Markdown files are located
+Also an CSS file is included in the root directory of the repo

 ## Credits:
 Thanks to [hkim0331](https://github.com/hkim0331/md2html) for the script and helping in expanding it!